ngimcatwit/DataScienceFundamentalsFinalProj/README.md

 Question 5: Taking a look at the patterns of points of the teams over the years we can conclude that there is three types of teams, the top teams, the mid-fielders and the bottom teams.
 We can see the top teams, Ferrari, Mercedes and Redbull are always consistent while mid-field teams have fluctuation in their points distribution and bottom means are consistent as well but in the sense of not score points.
 ![data screenshot](./graphs/question5.png)
+## Summary
+We can see that Formula 1 is an evergrowing sport, with the organization holding more and more races every years expanding all over the globe as well as the constant rebranding with the influx of sponsors.
+In regards the the data, we can see the classified teams of top, midfield and bottom are performing as classified as well as the driver's shift in teams.
 ## Coding
 Here I will put all my .ipynb files which will consit of the codes used for reading and manipulating the CSV datas.
 ## References